 - What size should my rug be?
 (Spoiler: They should be just slightly smaller than the size of your rug.)

 And we’re here to help!
-Our team of experts can help you with a custom size and cut to perfectly fit your rug.
+Our team of experts can help you with a custom size and cut to perfectly fit your oriental, antique or area rug.
 If you already know the type of rug pad you need, you can purchase common sizes on our site.
-Check out our rug gallery for your next beautiful addition to your home décor while you’re there.
+Plus, check out our rug gallery for your next beautiful oriental rug addition to your home décor while you’re there.